octohedron/TouristFriend/README.md

 # TouristFriend

-TouristFriend is an API for searching and combining results from Google Places, Yelp, and Foursquare
+TouristFriend is an API for searching and combining results from Google Places and Yelp.

 Returns a combined list of places ranked by their ratings as a Bayesian estimate